hrabalm/npfl101-llms/01-hf/README.md

 ## 20241106

-Remove `flash-attn` requirements, as it breaks PyTorch/CUDA versions.
+Remove `flash-attn` conda package from the requirements, as it breaks PyTorch/CUDA versions.

 ## Introduction